 ► Home/Hospital Instruction – for students with a major medical condition or short term debilitating injury, neither of which can be accommodated in the regular school setting.
 Mercer County Policy I-11 is the authority for Home/Hospital Instruction.

 ► Home School – for students whose parent or guardian wishes to educated their child or children in the home setting.
 Minimum requirements include proof of high school diploma or GED credential.
 Assessment or portfolio evaluation must be obtained on an annual basis, and are submitted to the school district in grades 3, 5, 8, and 11.
 Mercer County Policy I-3 and WV Code 18-8-1 are the authority for Home School Instruction.

-► School Health Services (click here for a list of forms)– A staff of six school nurses, each of whom are RN’s and hold a BSN, offer direct nursing services to students in the school setting.
+► School Health Services (click here for a list of forms)– A staff of seven school nurses, each of whom are RN’s and hold a BSN, offer direct nursing services to students in the school setting.
 Each nurse is assigned to four-six schools and visit each on a weekly basis.
 To reach your child’s school nurse contact the school office or for non-emergencies you may leave a voice mail message at 304-384-3622 or a fax at 304-384-3044.

 ► Click Here to see a copy of Mercer County Schools Local Wellness Plan.
 It was developed by the Mercer County Wellness Committee.
 The goals are based on nutrition education and physical activity.

 ► Attendance – Compulsory school attendance is enforced by Mercer County’s Attendance Director who may be reached at 304-487-1551, ext.
 1227 or ext.
 1231.
 Mercer County Policy J-10 and WV Code 18-2-5, 18-5-15 and 18-8-1 through 18-8-10 are the authority for attendance matters.